andrewboyd79/campfire-cooking/README.md

 The business expects this website to:
 - Provide recipes suitable for campfire cooking
 - Inspire and generate an interest in cooking on an open fire
-- Increase brand awareness and widen its target audience.
-Imagery, colours, fonts and logo which are associated with the Campfire Cooking brand will be used throughout the site.
+- Increase brand awareness and widen its target audience
-- Showcase Campfire Cooking products and direct users toward those products e.g. campfire cooking pots/utensils
+- Showcase the experiences Campfire Cooking offers
 - Connect fans with the Canpfire Cooking social media channels

 ## Target audience
 The target audience of this website is:
 - Individuals who regularly enjoy the outdoors/wilderness
-- Campers/glampers
+- Campers / glampers
 - Families looking for a new way to cook

 Users will be expecting information presentation to be: